adam-singer/dart_datastore_example/README.md

 With this example, you learned how to use the:

-* googleapis package to connect to the Datastore API.
+* [google_datastore_v1beta1_api](http://pub.dartlang.org/packages/google_datastore_v1beta1_api) dart package to connect to the Datastore API.
-* beginTransaction method to start a transaction.
+* [beginTransaction]() method to start a transaction.
-* lookup method to retrieve entities by key from your dataset.
+* [lookup](https://developers.google.com/datastore/docs/apis/v1beta2/datasets/lookup) method to retrieve entities by key from your dataset.
-* commit method to send mutations to entities in your dataset and commit the transaction.
+* [commit](https://developers.google.com/datastore/docs/apis/v1beta2/datasets/commit) method to send mutations to entities in your dataset and commit the transaction.

-Now, you are ready to learn more about the Key Datastore Concepts and look at the JSON API reference.
+Now, you are ready to learn more about the [Key Datastore Concepts](https://developers.google.com/datastore/docs/concepts/) and look at the [JSON API reference](https://developers.google.com/datastore/docs/apis/v1beta2/).